vimlet/bundl/README.md

 > * outputBase: Generated files will be all within this directory, they will be nested inside following their input path.
 > * inputBase: Files will be looking for from this directory.
 > * watch: Path to a folder to keep looking for changes.
-> * clean: If set to true, outputBase will be empty before starting to parse.
+> * clean: If set to true, outputBase will be empty before start packing.
 > * output: Object which contains output path as key and configuration.

 *IE:*